cngkaygusuz/syde/README.md

 PYTHONPATH=$PWD python syde/sigmaker traces/genuine

 # the program writes the signatures to a file called "signatures"
-# in the given folder
+# in the given folder.
 ```

 `traces/genuine` folder may be inspected for the expected structure